Timothy C. Hain, MD Page last modified: May 13, 2018

 Such patients often show unusual slow-phases, with convexity in the direction of gaze.
 Such "increasing exponential velocity profiles" are typical of congenital nystagmus.

+Congenital nystagmus is universal in albinism and also occurs in achromatopsia.
+As these individuals also have sensory visual disturbances, for these patients, it can also be called a variant of sensory nystagmus.
 In albinism anomalous connections through the optic chiasm may result in reversed circuitry for feedback of eye velocity.
 This positive feedback loop may result in pendular nystagmus or increasing exponential nystagmus as shown above.
 Most white cats and all Siamese cats are at least partly albinos and all have nystagmus.
+More about nystagmus in persons with visual disturbances is found here.

 CN is often (although not always - -see torsional movie above) a dramatic nystagmus, difficult to miss if one looks at the eyes carefully.
 No special procedure is required to elicit congenital nystagmus, other than that described for registration of gaze-evoked nystagmus, saccades or spontaneous nystagmus.
 The spontaneous nystagmus shows the characteristic worsening in the light.
 The saccade protocol is most suitable because CN often varies with orbital position and is strongest in the light.